 Data Acquisition

 i.
-Landsat 8 OLI: The team used NASA's Landsat 8 Operational Land Imager (OLI) datasets to estimate hydrilla density and distribution in the four selected sites.
+Landsat 8 OLI: The team used NASA's Landsat 8 Operational Land Imager (OLI) data to estimate hydrilla density and distribution in the four selected sites.
 Four scenes were needed to cover the five reservoirs.
 Lakes Harding, Oliver, and Goat Rock were covered by one scene (path 19 row 37).
 Lake Thurmond spanned two scenes for full coverage (path 18 row 36 and path 18 row 37).
 Lake Seminole was covered by one scene (path 19 row 39).
 All scenes were acquired from the data portal USGS Global Visualization Viewer as Level 1 GeoTIFF Data products.
-Images were selected based on cloud free conditions in the vicinity of the study sites through visual interpretation.
+Images were selected based on cloud-free conditions in the vicinity of the study sites through visual interpretation.
 Images were collected from 2013 to present.

 ii.
 Reservoir Digital Boundaries: Lake boundaries were acquired from several sources including the National Hydrographic Dataset and the Georgia GIS Clearinghouse.
 Individual lake boundary shapefiles from these two sources were compared and adjusted to reflect changes in shorelines based on the Landsat data and Google Earth imagery.